abmAsadullah/flask-cgpa-app/README.md

 - In the desired directory, type `git clone https://github.com/abmAsadullah/flask-cgpa-app.git` then `cd flask-cgpa-app` in the terminal or DOWNLOAD from github repository [Download link](https://github.com/abmAsadullah/flask-cgpa-app)

-- Run `pip install flask` to install the Virtual Environment (VENV).
+- Run `pip install flask` to install flask.

 - Run `pip install virtualenv` to install the Virtual Environment (VENV).